 "After the "Harvard Fantasy" I wrote two more numbers for Harvard Night at the Pops: a selection of the Hasty Pudding Show tunes written by undergraduates, and "Harvard Sketches", a set of original pieces describing the "Lowell House Bells", a "Freshman in Harvard Square", the "Widener Reading Room", and the "Class Day Confetti Battle".
 Meanwhile I had thought of writing a number for the strings in which the players lay down their bows and pluck the strings throughout in the style of Delibes' "Pizzicato Polka" -- but in modern jazz idiom.
 Mr. Fiedler thought the idea a good one and worth trying.
 The result was "Jazz Pizzicato", which has been played for several seasons at the Pops.
 After Mr. Fiedler recorded "Jazz Pizzicato" its popularity spread rapidly throughout the country." - L.A., 1947; Leroy Anderson Archives.

-At the start of World War II Leroy was drafted as a private into the U.S. Army, which made use of his fluency in languages.
+At the start of World War II Leroy was drafted into the U.S. Army, which made use of his fluency in languages.
 He married Eleanor Jane Firke before shipping off to Iceland where he served as a translator and interpreter in the U.S. Army Counter Intelligence Corps, beginning in 1942.
 While there he wrote an Icelandic Grammar for the U.S. Army.

 "I was sent to Iceland as an agent of the Counter Intelligence Corps with the grade of corporal and, since I knew Icelandic, was assigned to translating the Icelandic papers for the G-2 section and to censoring scripts of the Icelandic Broadcasting Company (Ríkisútvarpið (RÚV)) in the interest of military security.
 Because I knew Icelandic I was assigned to Headquarters in Reykjavik where I had duties involving contact with the Icelandic population.
 My only musical activity in Iceland was attending performances of the Bach "St. John Passion" and Haydn's "The Seasons", both given by local church choirs and the Reykjavik orchestra.
 I seldom thought about music during the war because all my assignments were full-time jobs that took most of my energies." - L.A., 1947

-Leroy returned to the USA and graduated from Officer's Candidate School in 1943.
-He was assigned to the Pentagon as Chief of the Scandinavian Department of Military Intelligence.
+Leroy returned to the USA and graduated from Officer's Candidate School on September 14, 1943.
+He was assigned to the Pentagon in September 1943 as Chief of the Scandinavian Department of Military Intelligence.
 Anderson wrote Promenade and The Syncopated Clock in 1945.
 Leroy sent the manuscripts to Arthur Fiedler for him to use in rehearsal with the Boston Pops Orchestra.
 Leroy then travelled to Boston to conduct the Boston Pops in the premieres of The Syncopated Clock and Promenade.
 Soon Leroy was promoted to the rank of Captain.
 Eleanor Anderson gave birth to their first child, Jane, who was born while the Andersons lived in Arlington, Virginia.
-Leroy was offered the position of U.S. Military Attaché to Sweden but declined, deciding that composing was now to be his sole occupation.
+Leroy was offered the position of Assistant U.S. Military Attaché to Sweden but declined, deciding that composing was now to be his sole occupation.
 He was released from active duty in the Army in 1946.
 The Andersons next moved to New York City.
 Their son Eric was born here.

 The Andersons spent the summer of 1946 at Painter Hill in Woodbury, Connecticut.
 It was here that he started Sleigh Ride during a heat wave, first conceiving of the middle section.
 After the summer of 1946 was over, Leroy and Eleanor moved to New York City where they lived at 19 Parade Place in Brooklyn in an apartment that had been rented by Eleanor’s uncle who had recently died.
 Leroy Anderson completed Sleigh Ride here in February of 1948.
 Arthur Fiedler conducted the premiere of Sleigh Ride with the Boston Pops Orchestra's in May of 1948.
 By December of 1948 New York City department stores were playing Sleigh Ride.